DDX5-DX12-Media/DDX5-DX12-Media/README.md

 - 👋 Hi, I’m @DDX5-DX12-Media
 - 👀 I’m interested in Minecraft Modding And Creating Freeware For All
 - 🌱 I’m currently learning Advanced C# And Intermediate Modding
-- 💞️ I’m looking to collaborate on Any Mod Or Program To Help Boost My Understanding
+- 💞️ I’m looking to collaborate on Any Mod Or Program To Help Boost My Understanding Aswell As Helping Others At The Same Time
 - 📫 How to reach me Contact Me Via Email At: ddx5.media@gmail.com
 - 🏢 Im Currently Interested In  Working At A Computer Repair Company Or As An Office Computer Administarator/IT Repair.
 - 🏫 To REach My Goal Of IT Repair Or IT Administrator, I Will Need To Be Certified As A Repair Associate Or Technician.